What’s the first step in your retail store to make money with gift baskets? You start by creating a line of gift baskets customers buy. Here’s how.

 - What’s the time line, from operations to marketing, to begin selling?

-- What metrics will be reviewed to determine the venture’s success?
+- What statistics will be reviewed to determine the venture’s success?

-Customers have varying palates, and the same is true about recipients who ultimately receive the gifts.
+Customers have varied needs, and the same is true about recipients who ultimately receive the gifts.
 If you start with a line of 6-8 gift baskets, a design mix with the following themes will be adequate for testing.

 - Gluten Free

 Each gift basket will require a theme name according to the selection, branding, or regional location.
 If one collection doesn’t sell as quickly as others, it’s appropriate to either change the product mix or the theme name.
-Ask your staff for feedback, and also survey customers for their opinion.
+If you have employees, ask them for feedback and also survey customers for their opinion.

 When to Start Planning

 Timing is important in every retail venture, and the best time to begin a gift basket sales plan is at least 12 months before launch.
-Some retailers profit within a shorter time line.
-However, that’s usually due to placement in a unique location or having an inside connection to corporate sales.
+Some retailers profit within a shorter time period.
+However, that’s usually due to placement in a unique location within your shop or having an inside connection to corporate sales.

 Launch planning includes: